dalia404/LIGO-Data-Analysis/README.md

 # LIGO-Data-Analysis
-A technical study of LIGO data to distinguish gravitational waves from terrestrial "Glitches."
-By analyzing CSV files, it aims to profile signals (SNR), automate filtration via ML, and conduct spatial correlation between Hanford and Livingston.
+A technical study of LIGO data to distinguish gravitational waves from terrestrial Glitches by analyzing CSV files, it aims to profile signals SNR, automate filtration via ML, and conduct spatial correlation between Hanford and Livingston.
 The goal is to purify spacetime data, ensuring every discovery represents a real cosmic event.